5

 Detailed Explanation

-Why others are wrong: A (This would establish the premise (population increase) is true, which doesn't weaken the link.), B (Increased ship noise might offer an *alternative* explanation, but C is a more direct rebuttal of the specific population mechanism.), D (This explains *why* they might call deeper (physics), not *what cause* triggered the change.).
+Why others are wrong: B (Increased ship noise might offer an *alternative* explanation, but C is a more direct rebuttal of the specific population mechanism.), C (This option is incorrect.), D (This explains *why* they might call deeper (physics), not *what cause* triggered the change.).